ohdamnitsnikki/new-parent/README.md

 2. For help during these projects I've used my mentor and the tutors.
 3. To get inspired about box-shadows and subsribe button I've used [W3School](https://www.w3schools.com/)
 4. The Cover-text and form section was inspired by the [Love Running project](https://code-institute-org.github.io/love-running-2.0/index.html)
-5. To understan how to style img in readme file I've used code from [SeanCDavid](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/)
+5. To understand how to style img in readme file I've used code from [SeanCDavid](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/)

 ### Media

 * All index photos are taken from [Unsplash](https://unsplash.com/)
 * The forest in the banner is taken from [DreamStime](https://thumbs.dreamstime.com/b/cartoon-forest-landscape-stones-hand-draw-illustration-135774982.jpg)
 * The train is taken from [ClipartKey](https://www.clipartkey.com/search/toy-train/)
-* The Icons are taking from [Font awesome](https://fontawesome.com/icons)
+* The Icons are taken from [Font awesome](https://fontawesome.com/icons)